 Patient-reported outcomes (PROs) represent a patient’s perspective of their health, quality of life, and functional status.
 PROs inform health care decisions, shared decision making, and self-management.
 Most PRO data are collected via pen and paper, making the data difficult for patients and researchers to access and use.
 While digital tools have been developed to streamline the collection of PROs, they have not been widely adopted due to workflow integration problems and a lack of data standards.
 Developing an easily adoptable tool that collects and shares standardized data may solve this problem and advance the state of PROs, benefiting health systems, patients, providers, and researchers.

 To address this need, the Agency for Healthcare Research and Quality (AHRQ) sponsored the “Step Up App Challenge: Advancing Care Through Patient Self-Assessments.”
 AHRQ challenged teams to design, develop, and pilot a user-friendly application (app) to simplify the process of collecting, interpreting, aggregating, and sharing PRO data related to physical function outcomes in the ambulatory care setting.
-Participants were asked to draft technical specifications employing the HL7 Fast Healthcare Interoperability Resources (FHIR) Standards in their designs.
-FHIR standards support integration of health data with vendor systems, allowing data exchange across providers and direct use by clinicians and patients.
+Participants were asked to develop apps by employing the HL7 Fast Healthcare Interoperability Resources (FHIR®) Standards in their designs.
+FHIR standards support integration of health data with different electronic health record (EHR) systems, allowing data exchange across providers and direct use by clinicians and patients.

 - Support AHRQ in the design, launch, and management of the Step Up App Challenge.

 - Administer and manage the challenge competition by maintaining the challenge web page, branding the challenge, developing challenge marketing and communication materials, and coordinating the challenge activities such as facilitating webinars, managing submissions from challenge entrants, and responding to inquiries.